 We’re all familiar with the Connect/Disconnect noise Windows makes when you connect and disconnect USB devices.
-But things get a little spooky when you hear the USB jingles happening for no apparent reason.
-You’re just working on your computer when suddenly and inexplicably, the USB noises go haywire for a few seconds, connecting and reconnecting while you wonder what demons possessed your computer.
+But things get a little spooky when you hear the random USB noises for no reason.
+You’re just working on your computer when suddenly and inexplicably, the USB noises go haywire for a few seconds, connecting and reconnecting, while you wonder what demons possessed your computer.

 Here are some tips that can help you exorcise these phantom USB noises.

 Using Device Manager

 This is the quick-and-easy method (though not as robust as the tool mentioned later).
 If it does work, then it’ll save you the hassle of third-party software.

 When you start hearing the USB noises, quickly click the Start button, type

 This lands you in the Device Manager window.
 Drag the bottom of the window down to make it as tall as possible, then expand the options for all the things attached to your USB ports (keyboards, mice and other pointing devices, Bluetooth, human interface devices and so on).
 With all the necessary device lists expanded, keep an eye on it and see if anything keeps disappearing and reappearing from the lists as your PC makes the sounds.

 If you manage to spot the misbehaving device, right-click it (you may need to go to “View -> Show hidden devices” first if it keeps disappearing because it’s disconnecting), then click “Update Driver Software.”
 If that fails, it may be worth uninstalling it (right-click the device -> Uninstall), then reinserting it into your PC so it can reinstall itself.